monken/cfn-include/README.md

 ```

 The second argument is optional and provides the default value and will be used of the environmental variable is not defined.
 If the second argument is omitted `!GetEnv BUCKET_NAME` and the environmental variable is not defined then the compilation will fail.

+## Fn::Length

+`Fn::Length` returns the length of a list or expanded section.

 ## Fn::Merge